anynines/a9s-kubernetes-training/website/docs/kubernetes/10-basics/10-kubectl.md

 ## Identify Your Kubernetes Version

-In order to determine the version of both your Kubernetes client (CLI) and Kubernetes servicer (API) issue the following command:
+In order to determine the version of both your Kubernetes client (CLI) and Kubernetes service (API) issue the following command:

     kubectl version